 It is written: Man does not live on bread alone, but on every word that comes from the mouth of God.
 (Matthew 4: 4)

+A light bulb flashes on in my mind!
 I have finally become aware that it is my soul that is hungry and not my body.
 All this time I have been trying to feed my soul with physical food (material possessions) and all I found was emptiness.
 My soul needs Jesus.
 He is my eternal food.

 Have you been feeding your soul?
 Have you been present on Sunday for worship lately?
 The writer to the Hebrews reminds us that we need the support and love of fellow Christians to help keep our faith strong and focused.
-Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another – and all the more as you see the day approaching (Hebrews 10:25).
+Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another – and all the more as you see the Day approaching (Hebrews 10:25).

-Take the time to say a short prayer before you run out the door to start your day.
+Take the time to say a short prayer before you start your day.
 Ask God to be present with you and lead you to make good decisions and choices throughout the day – decisions and choices which reflect His love and allow the people you meet to see and know that you belong to Him.

 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand (John 10:27, 28).